 While “work” is not defined in the Fair Labor Standards Act, at least one federal court has defined work as “physical or mental exertion (whether burdensome or not) controlled or required by the employer and pursued necessarily and primarily for the benefit of the employer and his business.”2 While this definition requires careful examination of the facts of a particular workplace, it is possible that activities such as traveling between job sites, attending mandatory meetings outside of normal hours, working through unpaid lunches, and working from home after hours are activities employees should be paid for.
 While an employer may claim it does not have to pay for these types of work, federal and state laws may require otherwise.

-If you perform any of the activities in the examples above without being paid, please call Hawks Quindel today at (414) 271-8650 to set up a free consultation about your potential claims for unpaid wages.
+If you perform any of the activities in the examples above without being paid, please call Hawks Quindel today at (414) 271-8650 to set up a free case evaluation about your potential claims for unpaid wages.

 1 Determining whether the activities provided as examples in this post are compensable is dependent on a variety of factors, including but not limited to: the specific facts of the workplace, the state in which the workplace is located, and new developments in both state and federal laws.
 These examples are provided for illustrative purposes only and are not intended to convey legal advice from the author regarding the compensability of similar activities in any particular workplace.